Development of Final Fantasy XV: Gameplay

-For XV, the battle system was dubbed the Active Cross Battle system.
-Noctis was made the only player-controlled character, with the others being relegated to command functions governed by the game's artificial intelligence (AI).
-The team experimented with a multi-character battle system, but eventually decided that it presented too many development difficulties.
-Noctis' weapons were to be arranged in a deck, and contextually activated in combat.
-Later, this was changed so that weapon-switching could be done freely during battle, with special attacks using the standard weapons unless others were in place.
-Instead of a multi-button combo system, combat became focused on single-button combat tied to timed attacks and contextually activated special abilities, in addition to co-op attacks triggered with other members of the party.
-One ability that was carried over from Versus XIII to XV was Noctis's Limit Break "Armiger", where he summoned multiple weapons into battle to attack and defend; this was initially seen in the original trailer for XV, and later in both the demo and the final game.
-Noctis was to have been the only character in the world of XV to wield magic, but as this would not have worked from a gameplay perspective, the team created a story-related pretext that allowed other characters to wield magic.
-After the demo's release, the Cross-Link system was improved and other systems were put into place.
-Polishing work on the game continued up until the final version was released.
+In the final game's combat, dubbed the Active Cross Battle system, Noctis was made the only player-controlled character with other party members governed by the game's artificial intelligence (AI).
+The team experimented with a multi-character battle system, but decided that it presented too many development difficulties.
+Noctis' weapons were to be arranged in a deck, and contextually activated in combat, but this was changed to a system of free weapon switching and context-sensitive special attacks.
+The controls were changed to focus on single-button combat tied to timed attacks and contextually activated special abilities, in addition to co-op attacks triggered with other members of the party.
+One ability carried over from Versus XIII was Noctis's Limit Break "Armiger", where he summoned multiple weapons into battle to attack and defend; this was initially seen in the original trailer for Final Fantasy XV, and later in both the demo and the final game.
+Noctis was to have been the only character to wield magic, but as this would not have worked from a gameplay perspective, the team created a story-related pretext that allowed other characters to wield magic.
+After the demo's release, the combat was polished and other systems incorporated, with work continuing up until the final version was released.
 The navigation was described after its 2014 re-reveal as "open world": Tabata later clarified that while character progression was driven by the story, the various areas within the world could be freely explored by players.
 He also wished for a fusion of gameplay and story similar to The Last of Us.